lucio-martinez/what-grunt/README.md

 Go and grab a coffe 'cause this will take long.

 What is it going to get installed?
-What ever is declared on ´package.json´.
+Whatever is declared on ´package.json´.
 This files is read by the npm command.

 Who use this dependencies?
 The whole grunt configuration will use this dependencies to run the grunt tasks.